 We’ve all got stress.
-We’ve all got moments, Friday afternoons are a great example, when the breaking point is reached, and if we’re lucky, the weekend is ready to open up before us.
+We’ve all got moments, Friday afternoons are a great example when the breaking point is reached, and if we’re lucky, the weekend is ready to open up before us.
 Ah, the WEEKEND.
-A time to cut loose, rest, rebuild ourselves and our love lives, and … And then we still find time and need to be distracted.
+A time to cut loose, rest, rebuild ourselves and our love lives, and … And then we still find the time and need to be distracted.
 Taken off point.
 Unplugged from our goals, plans, work, whatever.

 I pull my headphones on, engage the noise-canceling function and boom, I’m in a moment of zen, right in my living room.
 Turns out, sometimes, I’m just looking to be distracted.
 Even the good things (okay, the great things) are often stressful.